CraftomeCJ/learningJournal/June2022/learningJournal20220606.md

 **Law of Life:** <br/>
 The Law of Giving: **Give, thou shalt Receive** <br/>
 Today, bring whomever I encounter a gift: a smile, a compliment or flower.<br/>
 Gratefully receive gifts.
-Keep wealth circulating by giving and receiving care, affection, appreciation and love</br>
+Keep wealth circulating by giving and receiving care, affection, appreciation and love. </br>
 <!-- I will put the Law of Giving into effect by making a commitment to take the following steps:
   1. Wherever I go, and whoever I encounter, I will bring them a gift.
 The gift maybe a compliment , a flower, or a prayer.
 Today, I will give something to everyone I come into contact with, and so I will begin the process of circulating joy, wealth, and affluence in my life and in the lives of others.
   2. Today I will gratefully receive all gifts that life has to offer me.
 I will receive the gifts of nature; sunlight and the sound of birds singing, or spring showers.
 I will also be open to receiving from others, whether it be in the form of a material gift, money, a compliment, or a prayer.